Health, Safety, and Etiquette

 - Never assume that someone doesn’t understand English.

 - All SRAS destinations are countries of hospitality, where feeding each other is a bit of a national pastime.
 It is common for young females, for instance, to invite young male acquaintances to tour their town (if they are from the suburbs or nearby region) or to their parents’ home for dinner.
 We recommend you go.
-There are generally no strings attached and it’s usually a good opportunity to practice your language.
+There are generally no strings attached and it’s a good opportunity to practice your language.

 - Chivalry is not dead in these countries.
 Men offer to carry bags for women.
 Men are expected to give up their seat on public transport for older people, pregnant women, and families with young children.
 Men are expected to pay for 100% of any date.